Towards Adversarial Robustness via Debiased High-Confidence Logit Alignment: Introduction

 Building upon the above findings, we introduce a method named Debiased High-Confidence Adversarial Training (DHAT).
 DHAT implements two key techniques: Debiased High-Confidence Logit Regularization (DHLR) and Foreground Logit Orthogonal Enhancement (FLOE).
-DHLR quantifies the bias towards background feature activation and recalibrates the biased high-confidence logits derived from inverse adversarial examples.
+DHLR quantifies the bias towards background feature activation and debiase the spurious correlations by recalibrating the biased high-confidence logits derived from inverse adversarial examples.
 This regularization aligns the logits of adversarial examples with debiased high-confidence logits to improve adversarial robustness and mitigate spurious correlation bias.
-FLOE further refines this process by reducing the correlation between high-confidence logits and background features in affine space, which helps restore the model’s attention to its normal state.
+FLOE further refines this process by reducing the correlation between high-confidence logits and background features in affine space, which helps restore the model's attention to its normal state.
 Extensive experiments demonstrate that DHAT outperforms state-of-the-art techniques across various datasets, providing superior adversarial robustness and generalization.
 Additionally, our DHAT can be seamlessly integrated with existing advanced adversarial training methods.

 Below, we outline our principal contributions: \begin{itemize} \item We identify that the adversarial training model shows a biased feature activation under inverse adversarial attacks.
-Training with inverse adversarial examples causes the model’s attention to shift towards background features, resulting in spurious correlation bias. \item We introduce a novel method, Debiased High-Confidence Adversarial Training (DHAT).
+Training with inverse adversarial examples causes the model's attention shifting towards background features, thus lead to spurious correlation bias. \item We introduce a novel method, Debiased High-Confidence Adversarial Training (DHAT).
 This method aligns the logits of adversarial examples with debiased high-confidence logits corresponding to their classes, effectively mitigating spurious correlation bias. \item Extensive experiments validate the superior robustness and generalization of our method against adversarial attacks.
-Additionally, our approach integrates seamlessly with existing advanced adversarial training strategies. \end{itemize}
+Additionally, our approach integrates smoothly with existing advanced adversarial training strategies. \end{itemize}